mathspp/mathspp/pages/02.blog/04.pydonts/sequence-indexing/item.en.md

 ['I', 'n', 'd', 'e', 'x', 'i', 'g', ' ', 's', 'a', 'y', '!']
 ```

+!
+This is a naïve solution to the problem of “find unique characters”,
+! you probably want to use a Python `set` for a more efficient implementation :)

 The problem here is that the `for` loop
 is being done in a roundabout way:
 we have access to a sequence (the string) that we could